-Hirschsprung disease can result in a child who has failure to empty gas and stool that can make them ill and potentially lead to Hirschsprung associated enterocolitis (HAEC).
+Hirschsprung disease (also known as congenital aganglionic megacolon) can result in a child who has failure to empty gas and stool that can make them ill and potentially lead to Hirschsprung associated enterocolitis (HAEC).
 Hirschsprung disease can cause your child to have a backup of stool in their colon.
 They may experience vomiting, a distended tummy, and struggle to have a bowel movement.
 However, there are a few steps you can take at home that will help keep your child’s colon clean.

 The Colorectal Center at Children’s Mercy has developed this video to provide a visual resource for families who need to perform rectal irrigations at home.
 The video is not intended as a substitute for medical advice from your child’s doctor.
 You should only perform rectal irrigations if directed by your child’s doctor.